aaryandewan/firebase-image-hoster/README.md

 There are no security settings on this website whatsoever.
 You can upload any photo, and anywone with the link can see it.
 Made this project when I was learning about Firebase's CRUD operations.

-The site looks okayish on a desktop and HORRIBLE on a phone